Our People

 Jana Makar

-Based at the University of Auckland, Jana Makar is the Communications Manager for New Zealand eScience Infrastructure (NeSI).
-She has also worked as a communications professional for multiple organisations in Canada’s cyberinfrastructure sector, from provincial research & education networks to national high performance computing platforms.
+Jana is the Communications Manager for Research and Education Advanced Network New Zealand (REANNZ).
+Previously she worked with New Zealand eScience Infrastructure (NeSI), and prior to that as a communications lead with multiple organisations in Canada’s cyberinfrastructure sector, from provincial research & education networks to national high performance computing platforms.

-She sits on the Women in High Performance Computing Australasia Chapter (WHPC AusNZ) Organising Committee and is working to build community amongst other communications practitioners across Aotearoa’s computational research sector.
+She is a member of the Women in High Performance Computing Australasia Chapter (WHPC AusNZ) Organising Committee and is working to build community amongst other communications practitioners across Aotearoa’s computational research sector.
 She has a degree in Communications from the University of Calgary and spent the early part of her career working as a newspaper journalist.

 Lesley Stone